 - No steep learning curve

-Alternative: vLex Fastcase (free through bar membership) + Google Scholar for supplementation
+Alternative: vLex Fastcase (free through bar membership) plus Google Scholar for supplementation

-- LegesGPT for daily research and quick questions
+- LegesGPT for daily research, drafting, and quick questions

 - CoCounsel for complex litigation and document review

-- Combined cost still less than one Westlaw license
+- Combined cost still less than one premium Westlaw license

-Top Pick: Westlaw Edge or Lexis+ AI + LegesGPT
+Top pick: Westlaw Advantage or Lexis+ with Protégé, plus LegesGPT

 - Traditional databases for comprehensive coverage